awsdocs/amazon-chime-user-guide/doc_source/chime-schedule-meetings.md

 # Schedule Meetings Using Amazon Chime<a name="chime-schedule-meetings"></a>

-Amazon Chime Pro users have the ability to schedule meetings, as well as assign other Amazon Chime users to schedule meetings on their behalf as delegates\.
+Amazon Chime Pro users can schedule meetings, as well as assign other Amazon Chime users to schedule meetings on their behalf as delegates\.

 Amazon Chime makes scheduling meetings easy, whether you are using Outlook, Google Calendar, or another calendar app\.

+**Topics**
 + [Choose a Meeting ID](personal-ID.md)
 + [Schedule Meetings with a Calendar App](chime-scheduling-calendar-app.md)
 + [Schedule Meetings with Google Calendar](chime-scheduling-google.md)